survivejs/react-book/manuscript/06_react_and_flux.md

 }
 ```

-As you can see, we pushed the logic out of our application.
-We actually have more code now than before.
-On the plus side we managed to tidy up our `App` a little bit.
+As you can see, we pushed the logic out of `App`.
+We actually have more code now than before but that's okay. `App` is a little neater now and it's going to be easier to develop as we'll see soon.

 ## On Component Design